About Bamboo Bay:

 What is the difference between reptiles and amphibians?
-They have many similarities which can lead to confusion.
+They have many similarities, which can be confusing.
 Both are cold-blooded, relying on external sources to regulate their body temperature.
 Both are vertebrates (having backbones) and have excellent eyesight.

 There are more than 7,700 species of reptiles.
 Reptiles breathe air through their lungs and are covered with scales, scutes, or a combination of both.
 With a few exceptions, reptiles lay soft-shelled eggs in a nest.
-Some exceptions to this are boas and pythons who give live birth to their young.
+Some exceptions to this are boas and pythons, which give live births to their young.
 Species that are found in the reptile family include snakes, lizards, crocodiles, tortoises, and turtles.

 Fun Facts: